What to Eat in Boston: 8 Can’t-Miss Foods

 1704 Washington St

-When you’re in Boston’s North End, there’s going to be pasta and of course there’s always going to be pizza.
+When you’re in Boston’s North End, of course there’s always going to be pizza.

 Arriving on a Saturday afternoon, we found ourselves amidst the crowds of the Saint Anthony’s Feast festival.
 There was no chance of getting a table at Regina Pizzeria, what’s probably considered Boston’s most famous pizza place, but luckily all the restaurants in the area had small stalls lining the street, so we bought a slice to share.